Skip to content

 What is the strongest espresso pod in the UK?

 Strength in espresso is often confused with roast darkness.
 A darker roast tastes more intense but does not necessarily contain more caffeine.
-In our testing, Extract Coffee produced the heaviest body and most intense flavour profile.
-Balance Coffee delivered the most balanced strength-to-flavour ratio.
-Nespresso rates their pods by 'intensity' on a 1 to 13 scale, but this measures bitterness perception, not caffeine content.
+Extract Coffee produced the heaviest body and most intense flavour profile in testing.

 How much should espresso pods cost?